Job title: Actor, Writer, Director, Educator and Arts Administrator

 “You want to see your story on stage and be able to feel a connection to those stories.”

 Third Street, he believes, helps to give voice to a community that often isn’t heard.
 The name nods to as much.
 Living in Mission at the time, Welch noticed the streets there skipped from 2nd to 4th.
 A non-existent street, he figured, is a fitting metaphor for a troupe dedicated to a minority group that can feel invisible.

-As an actor, Welch, who also writes, directs and teaches, has performed for Theatre Calgary, Lunchbox Theatre, Vertigo Theatre and Shakespeare in the Park, among others.
+, Vertigo Theatre and Shakespeare in the Park, among others.
 Now the former co-artistic director at Third Street after leaving the company earlier this year, he’s proud of his role with the theatre and its work.
 Third Street staged two plays in its first season, one of which was nominated for a Calgary Critics Award for best new script.
 Three plays followed in its second season, including another original production.
 Its current third season, now helmed by Brower in the artistic director role, includes two more plays, a reading series and a playwriting program.

 Too often, people don’t make it past obvious signifiers such as gender, class, sexuality or ethnicity to see the person beneath.
 On stage and off, Welch is doing what he can to remove those filters.